Turbonegro: Apocalypse Dudes, popularity boom and disbanding (1997–1998)

-Apocalypse trilogy part one, popularity boom and disbanding (1998)

 In the autumn of 1997, their next album Apocalypse Dudes – the first part of the so-called Apocalypse trilogy – was recorded at Endless Sound studios in Oslo with producer Pål Klaastad.
 When Happy-Tom was asked if their new sound and album had anything to do with Euroboy's entry into the band, he replied, "Yep, he's a genius, and so is our new drummer Chris Summers, The Prince of Drummers.
 We released the punk album of the millennium with 'Ass Cobra,' and didn't want to make an 'Ass Cobra' part two, plus we spent two years writing new stuff, so as to make sure that every song is a hit, so we ended up making the rock album of the next millennium."

 The album was released in March 1998 by Boomba Records.
 However, it was released in Norway exclusively by Virgin.
 It is regarded among many fans and critics as their best and most successful album.
 Moshable magazine wrote, "Apocalypse Dudes is the perfect mix of classic 70's US punk / rock'n'roll like Dictators, Heartbreakers & Ramones... every tune on this release is fucking brilliant".
 Jello Biafra said, "The new Turbonegro record is possibly the most important European record ever."

-Turbonegro supported the album by playing 24 sold-out shows throughout Europe.
-By fall, they returned for another 16 European dates on the "Darkness Forever" tour, which was for a long time their last, and ultimately the end of Turbonegro.
+Turbonegro supported the album by touring the US in the spring and playing 24 sold-out shows throughout Europe.
+Kåre João Pedersen of Kåre and the Cavemen substituted for Hank on the US tour as the singer was hospitalized in a mental facility.
+By fall, the band returned for another 16 European dates on the "Darkness Forever" tour, which was for a long time their last, and ultimately the end of Turbonegro.
 According to Happy-Tom, "Turbonegro broke up in the waiting room of a psychiatric emergency ward in Milan, Italy."
 Hank's mental indisposition became a serious problem and, as a result, the remainder of the tour was cancelled.
 They bid their farewell on 18 December 1998, at Mars in their hometown of Oslo.
 The last song they performed onstage before they broke up was the final encore "I Am in Love with the Destructive Girls".